-Following a stint as a consultant, Papadopoulos got in touch with Vogelstein to discuss how he could get back into academia: Aside from the intellectual adventure of academic research, he missed training young scientists, something he says he still finds to be among the most rewarding aspects of his daily work—not least due to consistently high caliber of trainees in the Hopkins group.
+Following a stint as a consultant, Papadopoulos got in touch with Vogelstein to discuss how he could get back into academia: Aside from the intellectual adventure of academic research, he missed training young scientists, something he says he still finds to be among the most rewarding aspects of his daily work—not least due to the consistently high caliber of trainees in the Hopkins group.

 “I sent Bert my proposals and he said, well, that’s what we want to do too,” Papadopoulos recalls.
 “Why don’t you come here, and we can do it together.”

 Papadopoulos rejoined the group just as the Ludwig Center at Johns Hopkins opened its doors in 2006.
 The group was then busy mapping the full spectrum of expressed genes—or exomes—in various cancers, working with a company to get the DNA sequencing done.
 Papadopoulos applied his industry experience to set up a next-generation sequencing facility at the Center.
 Over the next two years, the Ludwig Johns Hopkins team published the first maps of the breast, colon and pancreatic cancer exomes, as well as that of the brain cancer glioblastoma.
 The maps contained a trove of new information on the mechanisms of carcinogenesis and clues to the development of diagnostics and therapies.
 Subsequently, the Ludwig team would map 88 of the first 100 cancer exomes, exposing many novel oncogenes.